More pages and pictures from Ships that Saved the Empire

 Follow this link for more Ships that Saved the Empire!

-One Response to “More pages and pictures from Ships that Saved the Empire”
+One thought on “More pages and pictures from Ships that Saved the Empire”

 “It is easy to understand now how we manage to extract the carbon from the iron; we induce it to join with the oxygen of the air, and thus form an invisible gas.
 We really are not concerned with what happens to it so long as it disappears from the iron.”